mk-5/fjira/README.md

 #### Motivation

-I've created this tool for myself, and the only motivation behind it was laziness (maybe plus fact that I like terminal tools).
+I designed this tool with personal convenience in mind, motivated by a touch of laziness (and a genuine fondness for terminal tools).

-It's really common that from time to time you need to do something like: "I'd just need to move issue 123 to the next status".
-Opening Jira, finding ticket inside the board, opening the Jira issue modal... is okay, but it takes some time.
+It's a common scenario where you think to yourself, 'I just need to transition issue 123 to the next status.'
+While opening Jira, locating the ticket on the board, and navigating the Jira issue modal are all perfectly fine, they do consume a fair amount of time.

-I found it really handy to do it from terminal, where probably I do something anyway 😝
+I found it incredibly useful to execute such tasks directly from the terminal, especially since I'm likely to be working there anyway! 😝"

 Sooo, if you feel it the same way as me - I'd love to get some star from you 🤜🤛